SecurityTokenStandard/EIP-Spec/EIP-ST.md

 ### Reason Codes

 Sending a security token could fail for any number of reasons.
-To improve the user experience, `verifySendTranche` MUST return an array of reason code on success or failure based on the EIP-1066 application-specific status codes specified below.
-An implementation can also return arbitrary data to provide additional which is not captured by the return codes.
+To improve the user experience, `verifySendTranche` MUST return a reason code on success or failure based on the EIP-1066 application-specific status codes specified below.
+An implementation can also return arbitrary data as a `bytes32` to provide additional information not captured by the reason code.

 | Code   | Reason                                                        |
 | ------ | ------------------------------------------------------------- |